amd/ryzen-ai-documentation/docs/inst.rst

 **Vitis AI ONNX Quantization**

 Vitis AI ONNX Quantization is post-training quantization that works on the models saved in ONNX format.
-To install download the installation file and follow the command:
+To install it, download the installation file and follow the command:

 https://www.xilinx.com/bin/public/openDownload?filename=vai_q_onnx-1.14.0-py2.py3-none-any.whl